KamenBankovski/getting_cleaning_data_course_project/CodeBook.md

 **1. Identifiers (factor)**

-1. `subject_id` - The subject ID for each obseravtion
+1. `subject` - The subject ID for each obseravtion

-2. `activity_id` - The activity performed during which the observation has been collected
+2. `activity` - The activity performed during which the observation has been collected

   1. laying
   2. sitting
   3. standing
   4. walking
-  5. walking downstairs
+  5. walking_downstairs
-  6. walking upstairs
+  6. walking_upstairs

 **2. Variables (numeric)**

-1. subject_id

-2. activity_id

 3. timeBodyAccMean-X